Many art exhibitions in Vienna focus on “prints”. But what do all the technical terms in display texts and audioguides actually mean?

 Most of art history needed that hard material as a means of creating prints.
 Today, artists obviously have access to more printing choices than the above, including digital alternatives.

-Incidentally, the creation of the printing block and/or the actual

-    printing process may involve collaboration with a skilled craftsperson

-    and use of specialist printing materials and equipment.
+Incidentally, the creation of the printing block and/or the actual printing process may involve collaboration with a skilled craftsperson and use of specialist printing materials and equipment.

-    The repeatability of the printing process has always allowed the artist

-    to produce (i.e. print) multiple copies for sale or distribution.

-    However, art prints tend to be few in number, i.e. produced as limited
+The repeatability of the printing process has always allowed an artist to produce (i.e. print) multiple copies of a work for sale or distribution.
+However, art prints tend to be few in number, i.e. produced as limited editions.

-    editions.

-    The low number of prints of a particular image (which may also be due to

-    the ravages of time) and the direct involvement of the artist is why

-    prints have artistic and monetary value.
+The low number of available prints of a particular image (which may also be due to the ravages of time in the case of historical art) and the direct involvement of the artist is why prints have artistic and monetary value.

-    Those terms you find bandied around in exhibitions arise largely from

-    differences in the base material used for making the printing block and

-    how the printable image is created in that base material.
+Those terms you find bandied around in exhibitions arise largely from differences in the base material used for making the printing block and how the printable image is created in that base material.